keldu/forstio/README.md

 }
 ```

-The current default message container stores each value in stl containers as `std::string`, `std::vector`, `std::tuple`, `std::variant`
+The current default message container stores each value in stl containers such as `std::string`, `std::vector`, `std::tuple`, `std::variant`
 or in its primitive form.
 Though it is planned to allow storing those directly in buffers.